skills/your-first-extension-for-github-copilot/.github/steps/5-merge-our-changes.md

      Alternately, you write your own such as:

      ```md
-     Create a GitHub Copilot Extension to enable school staff to make their customize web and desktop applications.
+     Create a GitHub Copilot Extension to enable school staff to make their customized web and desktop applications.
      ```

 1. Press the green **Create pull request** button.